moleculerjs/moleculer-http-client/README.md

 ## Cache
 ### Moleculer Cache
 If you are using [actions](#Service-Actions) to make HTTP requests then you can use [Moleculer's cache](https://moleculer.services/docs/0.13/caching.html) to cache responses.

+> Please note that when using Moleculer's cache you will be ignoring [`Cache-Control` header field](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

 **Example of Moleculer Cache**
 ```js